 The beak of the Ruby-throated Hummingbird is short and curved, adapted for feeding on nectar from flowers.
 The upper mandible of the beak is slightly down-curved, while the lower mandible is slightly up-curved.
 This design helps the hummingbird to reach nectar from deeper into flowers.

-See also What is Red Panda Animal
+See also What is Red Racer Snake Animal

 The feet of the Ruby-throated Hummingbird are adapted for perching on thin branches or wires.
 They have two toes pointing forwards and two toes pointing backwards which helps them to grip onto surfaces securely.
 The claws on their feet are curved and sharp for gripping onto bark or wire mesh.